wp-plugins/contact-form-7-campaign-monitor-extension/readme.txt

 Integrate Contact Form 7 with Campaign Monitor.
 Automatically add form submissions to predetermined lists in Campaign Monitor, using its latest API.

+= Features =

+* Easy to use
+* Use a different mailing list per form
+* Latest Campaign Monitor API
+* Constantly updated

 == Installation ==

 1. Upload the entire `contact-form-7-cm-ext` folder to the `/wp-content/plugins/` directory.